 As my oldest daughter was creeping up on her second birthday it was suggested by our doctor that she go to speech therapy.
-She had not been progressing in her speech that is typical.
-In therapy and over time it was suggested that she could possibly be on the spectrum and it definitely took time for me to see what they were seeing.
+She had not been progressing in her speech typically.
+In therapy and over time it was suggested that she could possibly be autistic and it definitely took time for me to see what they were seeing.

 Why?
 I only knew the stereotypes.

-So, here are some very common myths and misconceptions about Autism I’ve learned.
+Here are some very common myths and misconceptions about Autism.
 Hopefully it will help another mother and anyone else who interacts with someone apart of the Autistic community.

 There is no look of Autism.